 As the characterization of “energy” has shifted over the decades, so has the focus of the DOE since the Department’s official founding in the late ‘70s.
 Amidst the 1970s Energy Crisis, the DOE brought energy R&D, regulation, and security under one umbrella.
 In the half century since, the DOE’s focus has evolved alongside energy’s complex role within our economy, international relations, and environment - from shoring up oil prices, to tapping natural gas and shale resources, funding nuclear R&D and clean-up, to now spearheading the US’s role to deliver our clean energy future in a changing climate.

 Accordingly, there’s been a deployment tidal shift underway at the DOE in a bid to better work with private industry.
 This past February, the DOE announced an organizational restructuring to achieve clean deployment goals by establishing two Under Secretaries: one focused on fundamental science & clean energy innovation and the other on deploying clean infrastructure.
-The newly launched $20B Office of Clean Energy Demonstrations and $40B+ Loan Programs Office conveniently sits within the latter to scale demonstration and deployment climate tech projects.
+The newly launched $20B Office of Clean Energy Demonstrations and $390B Loan Programs Office conveniently sit within the latter to scale demonstration and deployment climate tech projects.

-With the DOE expanding downstream of R&D, the department’s funding and support is designed to traverse climate tech’s multiple Valleys of Deaths from Research & Development, Demonstration, and Deployment (aka RDD&D - now say that ten times fast).
+With the DOE expanding downstream of R&D, the department’s funding and support is designed to traverse climate tech’s multiple Valleys of Death from Research & Development, Demonstration, and Deployment (aka RDD&D - now say that ten times fast).

-[TRL: ~1-5, Pre-Seed/ Seed]
+[TRL: ~1-5, Pre-Seed/Seed]

 Many climate tech cos can trace their roots back to the DOE’s sprawling network of national labs, universities, and research programs.
-R&D innovation continues to be the engine driving the DOE’s many shots on goal to get to net zero, with ~$15B in funding for the Undersecretary for Science & Innovation making up 30% of the 2023 DOE budget request to support fundamental science and innovation for industry, clean vehicles and fuels, and buildings.
+R&D innovation continues to be the engine driving the DOE’s many shots-on-goal to get to net zero, with ~$15B in funding for the Undersecretary for Science & Innovation making up 30% of the 2023 DOE budget request to support fundamental science and innovation for industry, clean vehicles and fuels, and buildings.

 Applied Programs Offices:

-Fossil Energy and Carbon Management: For the hardest-to-abate stuff, FECM then comes in to support climate technologies reducing emissions from fossil fuel production, removing atmospheric and legacy CO2 emissions, and durably converting/ storing CO2.
+Fossil Energy and Carbon Management: For the hardest-to-abate stuff, FECM then comes in to support climate technologies reducing emissions from fossil fuel production, removing atmospheric and legacy CO2 emissions, and durably converting/storing CO2.
 The key priority areas center around 1) point-source carbon capture 2) carbon transport and storage 3) CO2 conversion 4) hydrogen with carbon management 5) methane emissions reduction 6) critical mineral production and 7) carbon dioxide removal.

 ARPA-E: The Advanced Research Projects Agency-Energy is modeled after its Defense equivalent as an innovation-focused offshoot giving its Program Directors broad reign to ideate and catalyze climate moonshots (fascinating rabbit hole here into why the DARPA model works).
 ARPA-E Program Directors serve a 3-4 year term during which they’re given a broad mandate to build programs that financially and technically support high-risk, high-potential R&D and demonstration projects across the DOE’s wide aperture on energy and climate.

 Rather than being bound to a roadmap, ARPA-E seeks to accelerate and de-risk early TRL “game-changing energy technologies” to drive follow-on private sector investment.
-Since 2009, the program has provided $3B+ in R&D funding for more than 1,326 projects - 190 of which received more than $10.3B in private sector follow-on funding and 25 of which successfully exited to the tune of $21.6B(!)
+Since 2009, the program has provided $3B+ in R&D funding for more than 1,326 projects—190 of which received more than $10.3B in private sector follow-on funding and 25 of which successfully exited to the tune of $21.6B(!)

 After funding and scaling lab-scale experiments, the next step is transferring IP and know-how into commercial application and adoption to meet planetary-scale climate challenges.

-The Office of Technology Transitions stewards DOE-developed technologies through the RDD&D continuum, connecting the work of offices within the R&D and D&D-focused Under Secretaries, and collaborating with the private sector to ensure technology and market de-risking occur hand in hand before bridging solutions into the real world.
+The Office of Technology Transitions stewards DOE-developed technologies through the RDD&D continuum, connecting the work of offices within the R&D and D&D-focused Under Secretaries and collaborating with the private sector to ensure technology and market de-risking occur hand-in-hand before bridging solutions into the real world.
 Dr. Vanessa Chan, the Director of the Office of Technology Transitions and DOE’s Chief Commercialization Officer, explains “At the Office of Technology Transitions, we actively engage with the private sector throughout this process through our programs supporting entrepreneurs, accelerators, and regional innovation clusters, and by funding the commercialization of critical national lab IP.”

 Tech Transfer case in point: Mars Materials, which sequesters CO2 for use in wastewater tech and carbon fiber, uses nitrilation technology developed at the National Renewable Energy Laboratory (NREL).
-Says CEO Aaron Fitzgerald, “We were connected with NREL through LabStart, a program designed to connect entrepreneurs with national lab researchers and technology transfer personnel.
+CEO Aaron Fitzgerald says, “We were connected with NREL through LabStart, a program designed to connect entrepreneurs with national lab researchers and technology transfer personnel.
 As a fast-moving startup, working with a national lab can be challenging as there’s no shortage of red tape.
 The best approach we’ve found to cut through it all is to build strong relationships with the technology’s lead Principal Investigator (PI) and your Technology Licensing Officer (TLO).”

 [~TRL: 6-8, Series B/C]